elpete/integrated/README.md

 this.javaSettings = { loadPaths = [ "Integrated/lib" ], reloadOnChange = false };
 ```

+You might also be interested in [`integrated-commands`](https://github.com/elpete/integrated-commands), a [CommandBox](https://www.ortussolutions.com/products/commandbox) module for scaffolding Integrated tests quickly.

 ### Usage

 Change your Integration tests to extend from `Integration.BaseSpecs.ColdBoxBaseSpec`.
 (Make sure to call the parent class's `beforeAll` method.)